 In 1952, the painter Georges Braque asserted that, “the truth exists: only lies are invented.”
-Sixty-five years later, Braque’s concept of the truth appears to have lost much of its relevance, swept away by remarkable political and social changes in Europe, the United States and elsewhere.
+Seventy years later, Braque’s concept of the truth appears to have lost much of its relevance, swept away by remarkable political and social changes in Europe, the United States and elsewhere.
 A defining element of these developments has been the apparent decline of “truth” and the ascendancy of “fake” in the public sphere.
 Meanwhile, Richard Prince’s designation of one of his own artworks as “fake” in early 2017 raises provocative questions about “real fakes” and “fake fakes” in the art world.

 These paintings reflects on “the decline of truth”, exploring aspects of deception, fakery and mendacity through the visual vocabulary of dazzle camouflage.
 Dazzle is a form of geometric, high-contrast patterning developed to protect transatlantic shipping during the First World War.
 It was intended not to hide a ship, but rather to break up its form and outline and obscure its heading and speed.
 Like all forms of disruptive camouflage, dazzle is founded on the apparently paradoxical idea that concealment can be achieved through a deceptive form of revelation.